15 Things to do in Mt Gambier

 Blue Lake

-The beautiful Blue Lake Mount Gambier lays within 1 of 3 extinct volcanoes within the town and is one of the most popular attractions as it glistens a unique, vibrant blue during the summer months.
+The beautiful Blue Lake Mount Gambier lays within one of three extinct volcanoes within the town and is one of the most popular attractions as it glistens a unique, vibrant blue during the summer months.

 The theory behind the lake’s radiant colour is because of the large amount of white calcite crystals that form on the surface, which reflect bright blue wavelengths when the sun’s rays hit.